 Finishers T-shirts, Medals and Certificates

-All finishers will receive a Certificate, Medal, T-shirts and a Tenzing Hillary Everest Half Marathon Track Suit.
+All finishers will receive a Certificate, Medal and a race T-shirts.

 The Average Temperatures in May are as follows:

 - Mt Everest Base Camp 0 Degrees Celsius.